Chiune Sugihara: Numbers saved

 On the number of refugees passing through Japan who held Japanese transit visas for Curaçao issued by Sugihara, the so-called "Sugihara visa", there are two documents stating numbers of 2,200 and 6,000.
-The 6,000 persons as stated in Visas for Life is likely hearsay.

 K. Watanabe argued that there could be 6,000, arguing that use by three family members per visa is reasonable, that there were newspaper articles reporting the 6,000 figure, and that most of the refugees landing on Tsuruga were now admitted with a Sugihara visa.
-On September 29, 1983, Fuji Television aired a documentary "One visa that decided their fate - the Japanese who saved 4,500 Jews."
+On 29 September 1983, Fuji Television aired a documentary "One visa that decided their fate – the Japanese who saved 4,500 Jews."